 Small, independent, one person operations, when it comes to replacement windows, are not likely going to have the resources that you deserve.
 They might be selling your windows that they have access to through an affiliate site, but they might not be registered with the manufacturer.
-You would basically find the same products and offers by searching online for them and buying direct from the manufacturer.
+You would basically find the same products and offers by searching online for them and buying directly from the manufacturer.
 These independent contractors are trying to sell windows so that they can charge for the installation.

 Don’t misunderstand this: all replacement window companies charge for installation.
 If they say they don’t, then they are hiding those charges in the price of the windows.
 No one can give away their time and still stay in business.